-The following words are not reserved in Firebird 2.0, but should be avoided as identifiers because they will likely be reserved in future versions:
+The following words are not reserved in Firebird 2.1, but are better avoided as identifiers because they will likely be reserved - or added as keywords - in future versions:

-ABS BOOLEAN FALSE TRUE UNKNOWN
+BOOLEAN FALSE TRUE UNKNOWN

 Miscellaneous language elements

 -- (single-line comment)

 Description: A line starting with "--" (two dashes) is a comment and will be ignored.
 This also makes it easy to quickly comment out a line of SQL.